Process for commercial tenants and landlords

 What happens at the VSBC?

-- The mediation session will be conducted at a time that suits both parties.
-If an agreement is reached during the session, the tenant and landlord will be able to enter into binding Terms of Settlement.
+- If the landlord and tenant reach an agreement during the mediation session, they are able to enter into binding Terms of Settlement.

 - If mediation fails to resolve a rent relief dispute, the VSBC can issue a certificate stating that mediation has failed.
 The landlord or tenant may then be able to file an application with VCAT to ask for a rent relief order.